pmerrity/Drag-and-Drop/README.md

 Description
 -----------

 This is a completed demo of a drag-and-drop upload box.
 This particular one integrates with Amazon's S3 web service.
+Feel free to use it, and I would appreciate it if you linked your work to this repo or my portfolio:

+perrymerrity.com

+:]

 Features
 --------